Safeguarding Policy

 • Zoom microphones will be muted by the organiser if intrusive background noise interferes with other participants’ access.
 We recognise that participants may not have control over background sound, but this will be treated as a policy breach if it is deliberate.

-• No one without a DBS check can be left alone with a child or vulnerable adult including online.
+• No one without a DBS check can be left alone online with a child or vulnerable adult.

-• No staff member or volunteer can be alone with a child or vulnerable adult including online unless one-to-one working is specifically required, for example where it is essential to discuss personal information.
+• No worker or volunteer can be alone online with a child or vulnerable adult unless one-to-one working is specifically required, for example where it is essential to discuss personal information.

-• Effective recruitment and selection processes are in place for both staff and volunteers, which involve DBS checks and thorough checking of employment history references where applicable.
+• Effective recruitment and selection processes are in place for both workers and volunteers, which involve DBS checks and thorough checking of employment history references where applicable.

 • Breaches of policy and procedures will be dealt with appropriately and consistently.

-• We maintain relationships with other agencies, including Social Services and the police, and work in line with local inter-agency guidelines for the protection of children and vulnerable adults.
-The local authority lead for both children and adult services is Grainne Siggins.
+• We maintain relationships with other agencies, including Adult Services and the police, and work in line with local inter-agency guidelines for the protection of children and vulnerable adults.
 The Newham Local Safeguarding Children service can be found here: http://www.newhamlscb.org.uk

 • Cases of abuse are reported to and monitored by the Company Chair or an appointed officer and individual cases of abuse are reviewed in order to improve working practices.

-The Company Chair will keep a log of both informal and formal complaints where members of staff or others have allegedly abused staff, volunteers or activity participants and the action taken.
-Repeat cases where a staff member or volunteer is the alleged abuser will be discussed by the directors and appropriate action taken in line with the following procedure.
+The Company Chair will keep a log of both informal and formal complaints where workers or others have allegedly abused worker, volunteers or activity participants and the action taken.
+Repeat cases where a worker or volunteer is the alleged abuser will be discussed by the Board and appropriate action taken in line with the following procedure.

 Recognising abuse

-All staff and volunteers should be alert to the potential indicators of abuse, particularly since abuse may be taking place outside of Together!
+All workers and volunteers should be alert to the potential indicators of abuse, particularly since abuse may be taking place outside of Together!
 2012 CIC activities.
 The presence of one or more indicators does not necessarily mean that abuse is taking place, but may mean that further investigation/observation is required.
-Victims of abuse do not always react in the same way, however, some of the more common reactions are:
+Victims of abuse do not always react in the same way, however, some of the more common reactions that may be observed online are:

 • Full or partial disclosure of an abusive incident